CSharp-Pills-15mg/Life-after-await/doc/article/README.md

 You may ask why we didn't use directly the `Dispatcher` instead of using the `SynchronizationContext`.
 After all, it ends up using, the same `Dispatcher` we could use from the beginning ourselves.

 The answer is that we want to implement a generic pattern that works in all kinds of environments where "context" means different things for each of them.
-We hide the details about what context actually is behind the concept of synchronization context.

-In the the above example (the WPF example), the described steps are already implemented by Microsoft when a task is executed.
-All we have to provide a `SynchronizationContext` instance.
+It just happens that, in our example context means `Dispatcher`.

-## Code Example
+## `ConfigureAwait()`

 Let's call an asynchronous method.
 It returns a `Task` so we can await it.
 By default, the execution catches the `SynchronizationContext`, if any, before executing the task and then the `DoSomethingElse()` method is delegated to be executed by that `SynchronizationContext` that was caught before.
 Everything is done automatically under the hood.